simonrob/pyoslog/README.md

 ## Limitations
-As noted above, while the macOS `os_log` API allows use of a format string with many methods, this name is required to be a C string literal.
+As noted above, while the macOS `os_log` API allows use of a format string with many methods, this parameter is required to be a C string literal.
 As a result, pyoslog hardcodes all format strings to `"%{public}s"`.